Code-Institute-Submissions/ms1-astra-rental/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+-  A big thanks to my code Institute mentors' website (projects like "love running" and "whiskey drop shipping") for have inspired my website!

 ### Content

 -   All content was written by the developer.